shuinoo/freeradius-ldap/README.md

         -e LDAP_CERTIFICATE_FILE=path/to/certificate_file \
         shuinoo/freeradius-ldap
 ```
-    note: require_cert: Certificate Verification requirements.
+    Note: require_cert: Certificate Verification requirements.
 Can be:
           #    'never' (do not even bother trying)
           #    'allow' (try, but don't fail if the certificate cannot be verified)
           #    'demand' (fail if the certificate does not verify)
           #    'hard'  (similar to 'demand' but fails if TLS cannot negotiate)

 # test auth
     echo "User-Name=testuser,User-Password=testpasswd" | radclient localhost:1812 auth radiussecret